 You can slowly build up your timing up to one hour of sitting.
 When you are done with your practice, never get up instantly from your sitting stance.
 You are to intent on opening your eyes by first visualizing it and then slowly open them.
 Be mindful of whatever you feel while doing so.

 Be aware of the whole process of your transition from your sitting posture to when you stand up and start walking.
-You can also be mindful of various activities you do when you are getting off from the meditation.
+You can also be mindful of various activities you do when you are getting off from meditation.

 Developing Insight and Intuition

 With the practice, you experience heightened senses of insight within you.
 With better insight, your overall awareness of things becomes clear, resulting in better concentration power.

-Experiencing difficulties while practicing Vipassana meditation is quite normal.
+Experiencing difficulties while practising Vipassana meditation is quite normal.
 Just don’t lose hope.
 Whenever you feel distracted, just bring back your awareness to your breath and continue your practice from there itself.
 In case you still find it hard, join a yoga retreat in Rishikesh, India to learn proper techniques to focus your mind.

 Being all peaceful is an incredible feat that cannot be achieved by all.
 Be consistent.
 Only then you will succeed and can experience a whole new world inside you.